CloudByGalaxy/galaxy-community-writers/README.md

 # 🚀 Galaxy Community Writers

-> **Get paid $60 for writing quality articles about Galaxy Cloud technologies!**
+> **Get paid $60 for writing quality articles about [Galaxy]([url](https://galaxycloud.app/)) technologies!**

-Welcome to Galaxy Community Writers - a community-driven initiative to create high-quality technical content for Galaxy Cloud and its supported technologies.
+Welcome to Galaxy Community Writers - a community-driven initiative to create high-quality technical content for Galaxy and its supported technologies.

 ## 📝 How It Works